hjnpark/QCARWorkflow/README.md

 ```shell
 qcfractal-manager --fractal-uri=https://localhost:7777/  --verify False -u User1 -p 1234
 ```
-You might want to chane `localhost` to the name of the machine that contains the server (where `qcfractal-server start` is running) if the computing resources and the local machine aren't same.
-The portnumber here `7777` is the default value from the qcfractal-server.
+You might want to change `localhost` to the machine name where `qcfractal-server start` is running if the computing resources and the local machine aren't same.
+The portnumber here `7777` is default value from the qcfractal-server.
 Running `qcfractal-server info` in terminal will provide detailed server information with the portnumber.

 ### 3. Smoothing procedure
 First, let's check the status of the calculations.